nikitavoloboev/data/programming-languages/r/r.md

 - [fabricatr](https://github.com/DeclareDesign/fabricatr) - Imagine Your Data Before You Collect It.
 - [DeclareDesign](https://github.com/DeclareDesign) - Tools for declaring and diagnosing the properties of research designs. ([GitHub](https://github.com/DeclareDesign))
 - [capsule](https://github.com/MilesMcBain/capsule) - Inversion of renv for low effort reproducible R package libraries.
+- [see](https://github.com/easystats/see) - Visualization toolbox for beautiful and publication-ready figures.